thoughtspot/thoughtspot.github.io/_admin/mobile/deploy-mobile.md

 ##### Before you begin
   - Your company must have an Apple developer enterprise account.
-  - Contact ThoughtSpot to get the ThoughtSpot .ipa file.
+  - Contact ThoughtSpot at [mobile@thoughtspot.com](mailto:mobile@thoughtspot.com?subject=ThoughtSpot%20Mobile%20App%20.IPA%20Request) to get the ThoughtSpot .ipa file.

 To upload the ThoughtSpot .ipa file to your management platform, refer to the following platform-specific information:
   - [Workspace ONE (AirWatch)](https://docs.vmware.com/en/VMware-Workspace-ONE-UEM/1811/VMware-Workspace-ONE-UEM-Mobile-Application-Management/GUID-AWT-CONFIG-INTERNAL-APPS-LOCAL.html#GUID-AWT-CONFIG-INTERNAL-APPS-LOCAL){:target="_blank"}